 "Nothing in the governing statute supports the Orwellian notion that an American company may be branded a potential adversary and saboteur of the U.S. for expressing disagreement with the government."

 Orwellian.
-A sitting federal judge used the word "Orwellian" to describe the actions of the United States government against an American AI company.
-Because that's what it was.
+A sitting federal judge used the word "Orwellian" to describe the United States government's actions against an American AI company.
 This wasn't a regulatory dispute.
-This wasn't a procurement disagreement.
 This was retaliation.
-Pure and simple.
 An American company expressed a moral position about how its technology should be used, and the government tried to destroy its business in response.
-That's not how a democracy is supposed to work.
-That's not how a country that claims to champion innovation and free enterprise is supposed to treat its most important companies.
 That's a protection racket wearing a flag pin.

-Here's the irony of my life right now.
-At the exact same time Anthropic is getting banned by the federal government, I'm in conference rooms at work trying to convince my leadership to adopt Claude as our primary AI tool.
-I'm building demos, running pilots, showing them what Opus can do with our codebase, our documents, our workflows.
-I'm making the case that Claude is the best model on the market — which it is — while the United States government is simultaneously making the case that the company behind it is a national security threat.
-Try explaining that in a leadership review.
+Here's the irony.
+At the exact same time Anthropic is getting banned by the federal government, I'm in conference rooms trying to convince my leadership to adopt Claude as our primary AI tool.
+I'm making the case that it's the best model on the market — which it is — while the government is making the case that the company behind it is a national security threat.
 "Yes, I know the Pentagon just blacklisted them, but hear me out on this architecture diagram."
 The meetings got awkward.
 But I didn't stop pushing.
-Because the product is extraordinary, the company did the right thing, and I refuse to let political retaliation change my technical judgment.
 If anything, Anthropic's refusal made me trust them more.
 I want my enterprise AI stack built by people who have a line they won't cross.
 That's not a liability.
 That's the whole point.

 I don't know how this ends.
 The injunction is temporary.
 The case will be litigated.
 The political machinery will grind on.
 Anthropic might win in court and lose in contracts.
 They might hold the moral high ground and watch their competitors take the revenue.
 The Iron Throne is still made of swords, and the king who said no is still sitting on them.
 But I know this: six months ago I asked who's the adult in the room.
 Today I have an answer.
 It's the guy who built the most powerful AI model on the planet and then told the Pentagon they couldn't use it to kill people.
 Whether the room lets him stay remains to be seen.
 But he stood up.
 And in a year where I've watched the world argue about AI benchmarks and release cycles while the real questions went unanswered — someone finally answered one.
 The king said no. And that might be the most important thing that's happened in AI since I started paying attention.